danrspencer/hass-config/README.md

 ## <a name="day-phase-sensor"></a>Day Phase Sensor

 The `Day Phase Sensor` is one of the lynch pins of my HA setup.
 It uses a combination of time and sun position to decide if the it's currently `Morning`, `Day`, `Evening` or `Night`.
-This allows me to easily keep automations that rely on the time of day easily in sync and removes a lot of duplication.
+This allows me to easily keep automations that rely on the time of day in sync and removes a lot of duplication.

 ```yaml
 - platform: template